databricks/LearningSparkV2/README.md

 Instructions for how to build and run examples are in [README.md](chapter11/README.md)
 ###  Chapter 12
 Instructions for how to build and run examples are in [README.md](chapter12/README.md)

-**If you are using Databricks to run the code examples, you can import a .dbc file containing all of the notebooks (not the stand-alone apps) from the [notebooks](notebooks) folder.
-To sign up for a free Databricks Community Edition account, go to www.databricks.com/try-databricks.**

 Cheers,
 Have Fun!